 You can view and print the quick guides for all the pages in the Treating carcinoid section.

-This page contains quite detailed information about the survival rates of different stages of carcinoid tumour.
-We have included it because people ask us for this.
-But not everyone who is diagnosed with a cancer wants to read this type of information.
-If you are not sure whether you want to know at the moment, you might like to skip this page for now.
-You can always come back to it.
+This page has quite detailed information about the survival rates for different stages of carcinoid.
+People ask us for this information but not everyone diagnosed with cancer wants to read it.
+If you are not sure whether you want to know at the moment, you can always come back to it later.

 Our section on cancer statistics explains more about different types of these statistics.
 Unless you are very familiar with medical statistics, it might help to read this before you read the information below.